Kraken: Warship Ville de Paris

 Having accepted as fact that a colossal octopus was capable of dragging a ship down, Montfort made a more daring hypothesis.
 He attempted to blame colossal octopuses for the loss of ten warships under British control in 1782, including six captured French men-of-war.
 The disaster began with the distress signal fired by the captured ship of the line Ville de Paris which was then swallowed up by parting waves, and the other ships coming to aid shared the same fate.
 He proposed, by process of elimination, that such an event could only be accounted for as the work of many octopuses.

-But it has been pointed out the sinkings have simply been explained by the presence of a storm, and Montfort's involving octopuses as complicit has been characterized as "reckless falsity".
+But it has been pointed out the sinkings have simply been explained by the presence of a storm, and there appeared a surviving witness that stated they ran into a hurricane.
+Montfort's involving octopuses as complicit has been characterized as "reckless falsity".

 It has also been noted that Montfort once quipped to a friend, DeFrance: "If my entangled ship is accepted, I will make my 'colossal poulpe' overthrow a whole fleet".